quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Further, if UDP traffic is desired to be throttled, it is recommended to block individual
-QUIC flows entirely rather than dropping packets randomly.
-When the handshake is blocked, QUIC-capable applications may failover to TCP However, blocking a random fraction of QUIC packets across 4-tuples will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer from severe packet loss (see also {{sec-filtering}}).
-Therefore UDP throttling should be realized by per-flow policing as opposed to per-packet policing.
+QUIC flows entirely rather than dropping packets indiscriminately.
+When the handshake is blocked, QUIC-capable applications may failover to TCP However, blocking a random fraction of QUIC packets across 4-tuples will allow many QUIC handshakes to complete, preventing a TCP failover, but resulting in connections then suffering severe packet loss (see also {{sec-filtering}}).
+Therefore UDP throttling should be realized by per-flow policing, as opposed to per-packet policing.
 Note that this per-flow policing should be stateless to avoid problems with stateful treatment of QUIC flows (see {{sec-stateful}}), for example blocking a portion of the space of values of a hash function